139th Pennsylvania Infantry Regiment

 Descendants Roll Call

 If you are a descendant or family member of a soldier of the 139th Pennsylvania Infantry Regiment who served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail by clicking the mail icon below.
-Type "139th PA" in subject line and provide rank out and company if possible in the message.
+Type "139th PA" in the subject line and provide other details, if possible, in the message.
 Please find your ancestor or family member in the National Park Service Database (link shown below) and include such details as "company" and "rank out" in your message.
 This will greatly speed-up the posting of those soldiers who you wish to honor.
 Thank you.

 The Remembrance Wall

 At The National Museum Of The Civil War Soldier

 Another Great Way To Honor The Memory Of Your American Soldier